 Five issues to focus on when setting out your environmental, social and governance (ESG) agenda.

-With huge promises being made by governments across the world, the focus on our planet – and what’s going wrong – can often feel overwhelming.
+The media’s huge focus on our planet – and what’s going wrong – can often feel overwhelming.
 Individually, there are steps we can all take to lead a more sustainable life, but ultimately, it’s businesses who are really under pressure to be seen to being green.

 But these reputational risks that exist in the climate space – and in ESG as a whole – can be minimised and prevented.

 Here are five issues businesses should consider when drafting a new ESG policy, or extending an existing one, that all have reputation at the fore.

 Don’t bite off more than you can chew

 The problem: The biggest problem with most ESG policies is the breadth of issues they must encompass.
 From socioeconomic issues such as social inclusion and the carbon footprint, to sector specific concerns like reusable plastic, the remit of ESG can be broad – and therefore unachievable.
 Small, actionable and achievable changes are better than aspirations.
 If there’s likely to be a gap between what you say you’ll do, and what you’ll actually manage, it will be spotted.
 Journalists can justify their scrutiny into the gap between claim and reality on the grounds of public interest – and the allegation of hypocrisy in relation to ESG claims is more damaging than ever.

 The solution: You can’t have a policy on everything – choose the issues that mean the most to your staff and customers, and aim for small, achievable changes.

 Establish both commitment and metric at the same time